DRIVING MISS DAISY

 4600 Middleton Park Circle, Southside, 223-6100.
 The exhibit “WOW,” featuring paintings by Atlanta’s Linda Copeland, continues through April 11.

 216-B First St., Neptune Beach, 241-6928.
 “Mermaid Magic II,” an exhibit of regional and national artists creating their visions of magical mermaids in painting, photography, clay, glass, metal and jewelry, runs through March 3. firststreetgalleryart.com

 FLORIDA MINING GALLERY

 5300 Shad Road, Southside, 425-2845.
+Tony Rodrigues is the featured artist through February on the Highway Gallery, a public art project on digital billboards throughout the city.
 “Manifest: Select Photographs” is on display through March.
 The featured photographers are Bobby Davidson, Jessica Yatrofsky, Chang Kyun Kim, Allen Frame and Emma Wilcox.
-The exhibit ranges in process and production while exemplifying the clarity of digital shooting and printing.
+The exhibit ranges in process and production while exemplifying the crisp clarity of digital shooting and printing.

 725 Atlantic Blvd., Ste.
 5, Atlantic Beach.
 “Local Exposure,” an exhibit of photography by local amateurs and professionals, continues through March 10.

 8780-100 Perimeter Park Ct., Southside, 642-6677.
 The gallery features painting, art glass, photography, wood crafts, pottery and sculpture. houseofstereo.com